 INVEST COLLEGIATE acknowledges the theory of Multiple Intelligences which maintain that Fine Arts are central to character and brain development.
 Fine Arts training accesses the multiple intelligences and provides a needed medium for students adept in spatial, musical, and kinesthetic intelligences.
 The INVEST COLLEGIATE Fine Arts program will include Band, including Percussion and Strings; Music and Choral Education, Visual Arts, and Theatre.
 Students in Grades K-5 will participate in classes in Music, Visual Arts, and Theatre.
 Beginning in Middle School (Grades 6-8), all students will participate in Visual Arts and all will audition for placement in Choral Ensemble, Theatre, or Band at the conclusion of the Fifth Grade year.
-All students will complete three (3) years of their selected (based on their placement audition) in addition to Visual Arts.
-Beginning in Upper School (Grades 9-12), students will audition for placement in Choral Ensemble, Band, Theatre, or Visual Arts.
+All students will complete three (3) years of their selected (based on their placement in Choral Ensemble, Band, Theatre, or Visual Arts.
 All students will complete four years of their selected Fine Arts domain (based on their placement audition) during Upper School.
 Auditions will be conducted by the Fine Arts Department at the direction of the Head of School.